 * Rise in U.S. Treasury note yields supports dollar

-NEW YORK, Dec 24 (Reuters) - The dollar edged higher on Tuesday in thin pre-holiday trade, after two days of losses, as increasing evidence of a solid U.S. economic recovery affirmed expectations the Federal Reserve will continue to scale back its monetary stimulus.
+NEW YORK, Dec 24 The dollar rose on Tuesday in illiquid pre-holiday trade as increasing evidence of a solid recovery in the United States reinforced convictions the Federal Reserve will continue to step away from its bond buying stimulus.

-In the near term, the market will likely struggle to find fresh motivation ahead of year-end holidays.
-Most financial markets will be shut on Wednesday for Christmas Day and many will stay closed on Thursday.
+In the very near term, the market will likely struggle to find fresh stimulus ahead of year-end holidays.
+Most financial markets will be shut on Wednesday for the Christmas Day holiday and many will stay closed on Thursday.

-On Wall Street, U.S. stock indexes ended at record highs in an early close while European stocks edged up, adding to the best run-in to Christmas since 1999, although trading in the shortened session was thin.
+U.S. stocks were little changed ahead of an early close while European stocks edged up, adding to the best run-in to Christmas since 1999, although trading in the shortened session was thin.

 While another report showed new home sales slipped in November, sales in October were revised to show the highest pace in more than five years.
 In addition, house prices rebounded, underscoring the economy's improving fundamentals.

-Although the Fed has gone to great lengths to tell markets that tapering of its bond buying does not automatically lead to rate hikes, that has not stopped investors from speculating on the Fed's eventual exit from a zero interest rate policy.
+Although the Fed has gone to a great length to tell markets that tapering of its bond buying does not automatically lead to rate hikes, that has not stopped investors from speculating on the Fed's eventual exit from a zero interest rate policy.

 Markets are also now looking to see if the U.S. economy will be strong enough to allow the Fed to continue withdrawing support through 2014.

 Meanwhile, worries about a cash crunch in China appeared to have taken a back seat after the central bank last week injected 300 billion yuan ($49.41 billion) into the money market.

 Traders, however, will no doubt be keeping a close eye on any fresh developments there in the year-end lull.